Table of Content

 Rounding Times

-Every day the ICU medical team meets at each patient’s bedspace to discuss their progress.
+Every day the ICU medical team meets at each patient’s bedside to review their progress, examine them, and make a plan for the day.
 This is called medical rounds.
-Rounds begin around 09:00am and can last until the early afternoon.
-There are also handover rounds that will occur around 4:00pm and 8:00pm during the changeover of medical staff.
+Rounds usually begin around 9:00 am and can continue until the early afternoon.
+There are also handover rounds around 4:00 pm and 8:00 pm during changeover of medical staff.

 What Rounds Involve